Becoming a Dehonian

 4. Temporary vows

-These are the first vows a man takes, renewed each year until he applies for final vows.
+These are the first vows a religious takes, renewed each year until he applies for final vows.
 Temporary vows usually continue for at least three years, including a pastoral year – a year of full-time ministry.

 5. Final vows

 When a man has discerned his commitment to the Priests of the Sacred Heart, he can apply to take final or perpetual vows.
 In conjunction with final vows, the SCJ continues to prepare for full-time ministry.
-Cleric candidates pursue ordination as a deacon and later, a priest.
+Cleric candidates pursue ordination as a deacon and, later, a priest.

 Of course, just as education never ends, neither does formation.
-Although SCJs pass from candidacy through initial formation and final vows, the formative process of who one is as an SCJ in community and ministry continues throughout a man’s life.
+Although SCJs pass from candidacy through initial formation and final vows, the formative process of who one is as an SCJ in community and ministry continues throughout a person’s life.